ibra-sheriff/ea-mosaic-maker/README.md

 To download images for your Image database simply change the main section of the *mosaic.py* script and execute the **download_images()** function.
 Run this the process as many times as you would like, just ensure to watch your hard drive storage space to ensure you do not run out of space.

 ### Run the EA Mosaic Maker
-To run the EA Mosaic Maker simply run the run Bash script as follows: **run.sh**
+To run the EA Mosaic Maker simply run the run Bash script as follows: **sh scripts/run.sh**

 ## Contribute
 Contact Ibrahim Sheriff Sururu at ibrahim@uthanzi.com if you would like to contribute to this project.